paalbra/zabbix-simple/README.md

 # zabbix-simple

-This is meant to be a quick and simple setup of [zabbix](https://zabbix.com) v5.0 that can be used for testing purposes.
+This is meant to be a quick and simple setup of [zabbix](https://zabbix.com) that can be used for testing purposes.
+It should at least support the specific tags/version mentioned below.

-It's assumed that you run it on a Ubuntu 20.10 or CentOS 8 server.
+It's assumed that you run it on a Ubuntu 20.10 or CentOS 8 server, but can problably be used on similar distros.

 ## Prerequirements